robotjatek/MandelbrotSet/README.md

 # MandelbrotSet
-A simple MandelbrotSet renderer written in C++ using SDL
+A simple Mandelbrot fractal renderer written in C++ using SDL